rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 If you want a container engine and a cluster with no window on screen, skip the app and download the single `rdd` binary instead.
-It is the whole backend in one file: no installer, nothing to unpack.
+It is the whole backend in one file.
+No installer, nothing to unpack.

 The binaries are in the same release.
 The name is `rdd-` followed by the version, the operating system, and the CPU architecture: on an Apple silicon